- Analog Air Mass Meter

 - When the air flows back over the sensor (backflow), R2 cools and R1 is heated, causing the output voltage to drop.
 The average output voltage is therefore a correct measure for the amount of air mass that flows to the motor.

 Backflow is the backflow of air (pulsations) towards the air filter as a result of closing the inlet valves or closing the gas valve.
 The backflow is measured as extra air mass, which can cause a large deviation in the signal.
-Modern air mass meters have backflow compensation as shown in this example with the resistors R1 and R2.
+Modern air mass meters have backflow compensation as outlined in this example with the resistors R1 and R2.